AminMahpour/PyMAP/docs/Annotation.rst

 This object holds a chromosome interval used in genomics analysis.

-.. class:: ChrLoc(self, chr, start, end)
+.. class:: ChrLoc(chr, start, end)

    ChrLoc object holds genomic coordinates.